wendaining/wendaining/README.md

 Hi!
 I'm wendaining.
 Currently a year 2 undergraduate majored in software engineering.

-- Fan in anime, Jpop and Vocaloid musics.
+- Fan in anime, Jpop and Vocaloid（ボカロ） musics.
 - passionate about various tech stacks

 # Coding